satellitelayer/infinite-library-babel/README.md

 # infinite-library-babel
-Infinite Library Babel is a personal database archive.
+Infinite Library Babel is a knowledge archive and library.